-- 6.9 The internal road network and pathways must be in general alignment with Figure 29: Internal Road Network and the corresponding sections in this plan.
-Minor adjustments to the internal road network and pathways will not require an amendment to this plan provided adequate connectivity is maintained throughout and beyond the plan area for all modes. - 6.10 Roundabouts should be designed to facilitate safe and comfortable pedestrian connections, accommodate design vehicles, achieve design speed and sightline requirements, etc. in accordance with applicable specifications and typical practice used in Okotoks.
+- The internal road network and pathways must be in general 6.8 alignment with Figure 29: Internal Road Network and the corresponding sections in this plan.
+Minor adjustments to the internal road network and pathways will not require an amendment to this plan provided adequate connectivity is maintained throughout and beyond the plan area for all modes. - Multiple conceptual access points have been shown on the commercial site with the adjacent 338 Ave E, 32 St E and internal collector network.
+The final number, location, and detailed design of these access points will be subject to approval at the development permit stage. - 6.10 Right-in right-out access to and from the commercial site and 32 St E is subject to approval with a Development Permit.

-6.11 Multiple conceptual access points have been shown on the commercial site with the adjacent 338 Ave E, 32 St E and internal collector network.
-The final number, location, and detailed design of these access points will be subject to approval at the development permit stage.
-6.12 If approved with the development permit, direct right-in right- out access to and from the commercial site and 32 St E, may be removed if the staging of the roundabout at 338 Ave E and 32 St E progresses to include a dedicated right turn lane.
-6.13 On Figure 29: Internal Road Network two locations have been identified as "A" and "B" where lanes are identified to meet an arterial road, and have been illustrated with hammerhead turnarounds.
+- On Figure 29: Internal Road Network two locations have been identified as "A" and "B" where lanes are identified to meet an arterial road, and have been illustrated with hammerhead turnarounds.
 At the time of subdivision, alternate turnaround designs to Okotoks requirements may be considered.
 Changes to the design will not require an amendment to the NASP.
-6.14 On Figure 29: Internal Road Network the roundabout identified in location "C" may be realigned at the time of subdivision in consideration of the golf course access requirements and efficient adjacent land uses.
+6.12 On Figure 29: Internal Road Network the roundabout identified in location "C" may be realigned at the time of subdivision in consideration of the golf course access requirements and efficient adjacent land uses.
 Any realignment of this roundabout and connecting roads at the time of subdivision will not require update to the NASP.
-6.15 The road identified in location "D" on Figure 29: Internal Road Network should be upgraded with Phase 2 as identified in Figure 41: Phasing .
-Detailed design, construction and cost obligations for the upgrades will be subject to agreement

-- 6.16 The road identified in location "D" on Figure 29: Internal Road Network should be transitioned to a public road right-of-way to be coordinated between the Town of Okotoks and the respective landowners.
-If this road segment does not transition from a private to public road, an amendment to the NASP will be required. - 6.17 If the road identified in location "D" on Figure 29: Internal Road Network is upgraded, the cost for its design and upgrade will be shared between the Town of Okotoks, the St. James Church, the Holy Trinity Academy School and Lamont Land.
-The distribution of these costs will be identified in a cost sharing agreement. - 6.18 On Figure 29: Internal Road Network, the portion of road identified in location "E" will be constructed as part of Phase 2 identified in Figure 41: Phasing.
-This connection will facilitate vehicular and pedestrian connection between 32 St E and Ridgemont and will appropriately realign parking lot access on the school site as required. - 6.19 On Figure 29: Internal Road Network, improvements to the existing road and accesses identified in location "G" will be completed as part of Phase 1 identified in Figure 41: Phasing. - 6.20 On Figure 29: Internal Road Network, the road identified in location "F" will be designed to transition between the custom design implemented in locations "D" and "E" and the standard 22.0m collector road section. - 6.21 On Figure 29: Internal Road Network, the road identified in location "H" should include traffic calming measures between 32 St E and the future development lands to the east to reduce traffic volumes, and discourage large vehicles or fast-moving traffic.
+6.13 The road identified in location "D" on Figure 29: Internal Road Network should be upgraded with Phase 2 as identified in Figure 41: Phasing.
+Detailed design, construction and cost obligations for the upgrades will be subject to agreement between the developer and Town of Okotoks at the time of Phase 2 subdivision.
+6.14 The road identified in location "D" on Figure 29: Internal Road Network should be transitioned to a public road right-of-way to be coordinated between the Town of Okotoks and the respective landowners.
+If this road segment does not transition from a private to public road, an amendment to the NASP will be required. - 6.15 If the road identified in location "D" on Figure 29: Internal Road Network is upgraded, the cost for its design and upgrade will be shared between the Town of Okotoks, the St. James Church, the Holy Trinity Academy School and Lamont Land.
+The distribution of these costs will be identified in a cost sharing agreement.
+6.16 On Figure 29: Internal Road Network, the portion of road identified in location "E" will be constructed as part of Phase 2 identified in Figure 41: Phasing.
+This connection will facilitate vehicular and pedestrian connection between 32 St E and Ridgemont and will appropriately realign parking lot access on the school site as required. - On Figure 29: Internal Road Network, improvements to the existing road and accesses identified in location "G" will be completed as part of Phase 1 identified in Figure 41: Phasing. - On Figure 29: Internal Road Network, the road identified in location "F" will be designed to transition between the custom design implemented in locations "D" and "E" and the standard 22.0m collector road section. - 6.19 On Figure 29: Internal Road Network, the road identified in location "H" should include traffic calming measures between 32 St E and the future development lands to the east to reduce traffic volumes, and discourage large vehicles or fast-moving traffic. - 6.20 Green street features and/or low impact development (LID) design elements shall be incorporated on collector roads within the Plan Area.